 The estimated project cost is \$2,161,804.72.
 Sisseton Milbank Railroad will provide 20% match of \$432,360.94 and requests the remaining \$1,729,443.78 from an STC grant.
-The project will be competitively for both materials and labor.
-The attached quotes were to demonstrate the basis for the estimate.

 The project is a simple rail replacement.
 This type of project is well understood from an engineering and contracting standpoint.
 Sisseton Milbank Railroad will design, bid and build the project as soon as possible.